lae/ansible-role-proxmox/README.md

 `pve_storages` allows to create different types of storage and configure them.
 The backend needs to be supported by [Proxmox](https://pve.proxmox.com/pve-docs/chapter-pvesm.html).
 Read the **Storage Management** section for more info.

+'pve_ssh_port' allows you to change the SSH service port.
+If your SSH is listing on a different port then 22, please set this variable.
+If a new node is joining the cluster, the PVE cluster needs to communicate once via SSH.

 `interfaces_template` is set to the path of a template we'll use for configuring the network on these Debian machines.
 This is only necessary if you want to